 But this approach seems bad.
 Consider a situation like this:

-You’re at a restaurant and can order either foie gras and vegetarian risotto.
+You’re at a restaurant and can order either foie gras or vegetarian risotto.
 You think there’s a 55% chance that animal welfare has no moral significance, and a 45% chance that it does, which would mean it’s deeply wrong to eat the foie gras.
 Personally, you’d find either meal equally delicious.

 The favourite theory approach would say you should act as if animal welfare doesn’t matter, and so it’s equally good to order either the foie gras or the risotto.
 But it seems clearly better to pick the risotto.